raghavagps/EGFRpred/README.md

 # EGFRpred: QSAR based model for discriminating EGFR inhibitors and non-inhibitors using Random forest

-**EGFR10** is a computational platform designed for the identification and classification of inhibitors and non-inhibitors of the **Epidermal Growth Factor Receptor (EGFR)**.
+**EGFRpred** is a computational platform designed for the identification and classification of inhibitors and non-inhibitors of the **Epidermal Growth Factor Receptor (EGFR)**.
 While previous QSAR (Quantitative Structure-Activity Relationship) models were often limited to specific chemical classes like quinazoline derivatives, this resource was developed using a large and diverse dataset of approximately **3,500 molecules** to provide broader predictive power.

 **Web Server:** https://webs.iiitd.edu.in/oscadd/egfrpred/index.php